manhhv87/MultiDrone-3Drone/README.md

 You need to install Qt as described below instead of using pre-built packages from say, a Linux distribution, because QGroundControl needs access to private Qt headers.

-1. Download and run the Qt Online [Installer](https://www.qt.io/download-open-source)
+**Download and run the Qt Online [Installer]**(https://www.qt.io/download-open-source)

-Set the downloaded file to executable using:
+After set the downloaded file to executable using:

 ```bash
 $ sudo chmod +x qt-unified-linux-x64-4.5.2-online.run